Braid representatives minimizing the number of simple walks

 Now consider two braid words: $\ga = \al \be$ and $\ga' = \al \si_i \si_i^{-1} \be$.
 (A similar argument applies to $\ga' = \al \si_i^{-1}\si_i \be$.)
 We will show that $SW_\ga \subseteq SW_{\ga'}$.

 Suppose $W$ is a simple walk on $\ga$.
 If both strands $i,i+1$ are active or if they are both not active, then $W$ extends in a unique way to a simple walk on $\ga'$.
 If one of the strands $i,i+1$ is active and the other is not, then $W$ extends to a simple walk on $\ga'$, but possibly in more than one way.
 This proves the claim, and in particular, we see that the number of simple walks is non-decreasing under an elementary insertion.

-For that reason we will generally assume that the braid representatives are \emph{reduced}, namely that the braid words do not contain $\si_i \si_i^{-1}$ or $\si_i^{-1} \si_i$.
+Recall that a braid word is said to be \textbf{reduced} if it does not contain an occurrence of $\si_i \si_i^{-1}$ or $\si_i^{-1} \si_i$.
+By the above considerations, for any given knot, we can always assume that its braid representative is given by a reduced word.

 In a similar way, one can show that the set of simple walks is invariant under far commutativity and the Yang-Baxter relation.
 For far commutativity, this is straightforward, and we leave the details to the reader.
 For the Yang-Baxter relation, consider the braid words $\ga = \al \si_i \si_{i+1} \si_i \be$ and $\ga' = \al \si_{i+1} \si_i \si_{i+1} \be$ and assume the relevant crossings are $j, j+1,$ and $j+2.$